GreenAI-Uppa/AIPowerMeter/docsrc/usage/in_details.rst

 Advanced use
 ============

-Experimental results
+Recorded fields
 ---------------------

-The json logs power and use of the CPU and GPU for the pids related to your experiment.

-Most of the recordings are done for each pid related to your experiments: `metric_name : {... pid_i: v_i, ....}`
+Recording are logged in a json file and include the power draw and the use of the CPU and GPU for the pids related to your experiment.
+Some of the recordings are done for each pid related to your experiments: `metric_name : {... pid_i: v_i, ....}`
+Unless specified otherwise, the power is logged in watts.

 **CPU use**

 `cpu_uses`: percentage of cpu clock used by this pid during the recording.

-`mem_use_abs`: Number of bytes.
+`mem_use_abs`: Number of bytes used in the CPU RAM.
 The recording uses psutil in the background, check: :py:func:`deep_learning_power_measure.power_measure.rapl_power.get_mem_uses` for more details.

 `mem_use_abs`: Relative number of bytes.

 **CPU power**

-The following metrics are in Watts:

-`Intel_power`: total consumption measured by RAPL `psys_power`: System on chip consumption `uncore_power`: some graphic cards, but not nvidia gpu `total_cpu_power`: core power consumption.
+`Intel_power`: total consumption measured by RAPL

+`psys_power`: System on chip consumption

+`uncore_power`: some graphic cards, but not nvidia gpu

+`total_cpu_power`: core power consumption.

 In other words, you have the following relations: